Dewieinns/Well_Depth/V2.0/README.md

 - Make both DEPTH0 and DEPTH1 run off ADS1115 (Get rid of voltage divider, jumper, etc)
 - Position Text for Screw Terminals where I can actually read it...
 - text for jumpers...
+- Spacing for pins of power supply not quite right
+- Not quite enough room for ADS1115

 #### Helpful Links
 ###### Measuring the battery voltage